LucaIta/Time-Tracker/README.md

 Databases:
 * Production database is called "time_tracker"
 * Development database is called "time_tracker_test".
 The development database should be created by duplicating from production database.
-* There are tables in the production database: "tasks", "lap_times", "routines", and "routines_tasks".
+* There are tables in the production database: "runs", "tasks", "lap_times", "routines", and "routines_tasks".
 * SQL database dump file is named time_tracker.sql

 ## Setup/Installation Requirements